 There was snow on the mountains and my husband Mungo began fretting about the weather.

 |The Three Sisters, Oregon.
 Photo by Kelly Riley|

 True enough, the first place Mungo and I stayed had a bit of snow.

 |Swampy Lake, Oregon.
 Photo by Kelly Riley|

-We were freezing, even though we were offered a quilt bench to keep us warm.
+We were freezing, even though we were offered an old fashioned quilted bench to keep us warm.

 "You guys are going to have to buck up your ideas," said Migs in an Idaho accent.
 "This isn't the spirit that made America great."

 We agreed to plough on, following the route of Lewis and Clark and/or The Oregon Trail.

 Apparently Mungo's Scottish ancestors had come this way back in the 1800s.
 His uncle Hamish was one of the early settlers of the Oregon Territory.